originalgremlin/xmpp-client/README.md

 # xmpp-client
-XMPP client built on Atom Shell and React.
+AeroFS and AeroIM clients built on Atom Shell and React.

 ## Prerequisites